-Rasti got her master’s degree in Social Cognition from University College London and her bachelor’s degree in Psychology from Universitas Gadjah Mada.
+Rasti obtained her master’s degree in social cognition from University College London and her bachelor’s degree in psychology from Universitas Gadjah Mada.

-Rasti is a quantitative researcher for RISE (Research on Improving System of Education) Programme in Indonesia, specializing in psychometry, assessment, and experimental psychology.
-She leads the development of tools on student learning assessment, teaching and learning observation, and other tools for measuring attitude and behavioral aspects that possibly influence education and learning.
-In RISE Programme in Indonesia, she undertakes studies on what matter to improve teaching practices and learning outcomes.
+Rasti is a quantitative research coordinator for Research on Improving Systems of Education (RISE) Programme in Indonesia, specializing in psychometry, assessment, participatory action research, design research, and experimental psychology.
+She leads the development of tools for student learning assessment, teaching and learning observation, and other tools for measuring attitude and behavioral aspects that possibly influence education and learning.

-Prior to joining SMERU, she was a research officer for INOVASI, an Australian and Indonesian Government partnership in education and a research assistant at the Center for Indigenous and Cultural Psychology, UGM.
+Prior to joining SMERU, Rasti was a research officer for INOVASI, a partnership between the governments of Australia and Indonesia in education and a research assistant at the Center for Indigenous and Cultural Psychology (CICP), Universitas Gadjah Mada.